S. P. P. Thorat: Battle of Kangaw

-In January 1945 2/2nd Punjab participated in the battle of Kangaw.
+In January 1945, 2/2nd Punjab participated in the Battle of Kangaw.
 The 51st Brigade had been assigned the task of clearing strongly fortified Japanese rearguard positions, and Thorat coordinated his battalion's attack with artillery and air support.
 However, the battalion still took heavy casualties as they advanced through rice paddies to close with the Japanese.
 At one point Thorat engaged in hand-to-hand combat, during which he killed a young Japanese officer and seized his sword.
 After his initial attack had succeeded, Thorat limited his battalion's advance and consolidated their position of half of the hill feature.
 He was fully aware of the Japanese tactic of evacuating a position under attack and then swiftly counterattacking to retake it, thus inflicting maximum casualties on their enemy.
 When the counterattack came, it was repelled by prepared battalion defences and air strikes.
+For his leadership and gallantry, Thorat was awarded the Distinguished Service Order (DSO) on 15 November 1945.

+After the battle, 51st Brigade was sent back to India for rest and refit and 2/2nd Punjab came to Pollachi.
+After a short stay in India, the battalion was slated to go to Malaya as part of Operation Zipper.
+With the surrender of Japan, the invasion force turned into a peacetime occupation force.
+Shortly after taking his battalion to Kuantan, Thorat was appointed Assistant Adjutant and Quartermaster General of the 25th Indian Infantry Division.

+In early 1946, 25th Division came back to India to be disbanded.
+Thorat was promoted to the rank of Colonel and appointed Deputy Director Personnel Services at Army headquarters in Delhi.
+This was to be a short stint.
+Later that year, he was appointed Secretary of the National War Academy Committee in the rank of Brigadier, the sixth Indian to be promoted to the rank.
+During his tenure as Secretary of the Committee, Khadakvasla near Pune was chosen to be the location where the academy would come up.
+The National War Academy was later renamed National Defence Academy and established in December 1949 in Dehradun before moving to Khadakvasla in 1954.
+In early 1947, Thorat was appointed Commander of the 161 Brigade in Ranchi.